-Not only can temporal lobe damage affect the ability to interpret sounds, it can also make it harder to detect sounds at all.
+Not only can temporal lobe damage affect the ability to interpret sounds, but it can also make it harder to detect sounds at all.

 This is why some people experience hearing loss after brain injury.
-The problem is not really in the ear itself (unless other ear damage occurred during the injury), but in the brain structures responsible for processing sound.
+The problem is not really in the ear itself (unless other ear damage occurred during the injury) but in the brain structures responsible for processing sound.

-In addition to general hearing problems, a person with temporal lobe damage can experience something called pure word deafness, which describes deafness only to spoken words.
+In addition to general hearing problems, a person with temporal lobe damage may experience pure word deafness, which describes deafness only to spoken words.
 They have no problem hearing other sounds.

 This condition is similar to receptive aphasia, except the person does not lose the ability to understand language – they can still speak, read and write, and can even read lips – they just can’t hear words clearly.

 Temporal lobe damage may also affect an individual’s selective attention.
 This means they have more difficulty picking out one thing to pay attention to among several other things.

 For example, they would not be able to focus on a private conversation when in a loud, crowded room, or study while music is playing.